dougUCN/gpibUSB/README.txt

 		NOTE: might require some minor alteration like additional commands to get exactly what is required.
 Wish I had a chance to test it out.

-test.py -- Send a command to a device
+test.py -- Send a command to a device.
+To figure out which port your device is on,
+	   'dmesg | grep tty' is a useful command